md-siam/Hackintosh-Legion-Y730_Y740/README.md

-# Hackintosh for Lenovo Legion Y730 / Y740
+# Lenovo Legion Y730 with macOS Mojave
 If you are a windows user and require macOS to learn XCode, then you can transform your windows machine into hackintosh machine.
 Remember, this tutorial is for educational purpose.
 I will be not responsible for any damage done to your device while installing macOS.
 Do at your own risk.
 This tutorial is only for Lenovo legion Y730/Y740.
 Back up your important files before starting.
 All files, that you require for macOS installation, are available in my GitHub page.
 So, let’s begin…